benoitberanger/API_VibraIRM/README.md

 # Install
 After cloning/downloading the repository, add the freshly created _API_VibraIRM_ directory into MATLAB path
+**VERY IMPORTANT** : copy the DLL file `FTD2XX_NET_v1.1.0\FTD2XX_NET.dll` into the root directory of the system, such as  `C:\FTD2XX_NET.dll`
+This weird step is ncessary because MATLAB is not able to load DLL otherwise, it breaks dependecies with other libs.

 # Exemple
 [API_VibraIRM/exemple_script.m](exemple_script.m) is straight forward.